 “How old is he?”

 “His name is Roger.”
-Mandy checked herself in the mirror, and saw that she was rosy from all the dancing, and glowing.
+Mandy checked herself in the mirror and saw that she was rosy from all the dancing.
 “He’s in college.”

 The others squealed.
 “You are so lucky!”

-On the way home Ashley sat up front with her head on Brent’s shoulder.
-Mandy was allocated to the back seat with Roger.
-Brent’s ears look so funny!
-She thought suddenly, squinting in the semi-darkness.
-How come I never noticed?
-She laughed.
-Roger smiled at her.
+OON THE WAY HOME, Ashley sat up front with her head on Brent’s shoulder.
+This time, Mandy was happy to be in the back seat with Roger.
+Squinting in the semi-darkness, she thought, Brent’s ears look so weird from behind!
+How come I never noticed? and she laughed.

 “What’s so funny?”
-Brent turned down the radio so he could hear their answer.
+Brent turned down the radio so he could hear her answer.